MissMuffin/magicportknocker/instructions.md

     ```
     portknock-admin add
     ```
-3. Then copy /user_setup/username_id/setup_file.json to magicportknocker dir on client computer
+3. Then copy /user_setup/username_id/setup_file.json to dir on client computer from where the client programm will be run
 4. Start server
     ```
     nohup portknock-server > /dev/null 2>&1 & echo $! > server.pid